TurnpikeWarrior/D3Spring24/Final Project/README.md

 It is worth noting that we must improve civic engagement among Asian & Pacific Islander population.

-Fun Side Quest - Exploring various socio-economic indicators such as literacy rates, income levels, poverty rates, student enrollments, and unemployment rates among these groups.
+Fun Side Quest -
+Democrats vs Republicans
+Asian population in each state
+Immigrations from Top 5 Asian countries

 ### Chart 1
 ![drawing](chart1.png)